gamesbook/protograf/docs/source/examples/index.rst

 **not** attempt to be comprehensive and cover all features, but they **do** give some ideas as to what can be done - and how.

-In most cases, you will need to look at the source code to understand how the output has been created.
+In most cases, you will need to look at the script itself to understand how the output has been created.

 1. There is a somewhat random tour of various elements in **protograf**